ousloob/booksales/README.md

-# Booklib
+# bookstore
-A project to manage a book library developed in Golang
+Is an API to manage a bookstore